acamus79/StoreChallenge/README.md

 - **Product Catalog:** Maintain an extensive product catalog with detailed information, including product names, descriptions, pricing, and stock levels.
 Keep your offerings up-to-date and organized for a superior shopping experience.

 - **Shopping Cart:** Facilitate smooth and convenient shopping journeys with a robust shopping cart system.
 Users can add, update, and remove items from their carts, ensuring a hassle-free purchasing process.

-- **Order Processing:** Implement a comprehensive order processing system that allows users to place orders with ease.
-Administrators can efficiently manage and fulfill orders, providing customers with timely updates and tracking information.

 - **Security:** Prioritize the security of user data and transactions.
 Utilize industry-standard practices to protect sensitive information and secure communications.